AMWA-TV/is-12/APIs/README.md

-This directory is for RAML 1.0 APIs
+This directory is for API artefacts